 PLEASE NOTE: Brevard County requires that any business that operates within the City of Melbourne must have a County Business Tax Receipt.
 For more information call Brevard County at (321) 255-4453.

 Required Steps to Obtain a Business Tax Receipt

 - Contact the Brevard County Property Appraiser's Office to ensure the planned business location is within the city limits of Melbourne.

 - Contact the Community Development Department to ensure the planned business location is compatible with the land use.
 The Community Development Department can be reached at (321) 608-7500 or by e-mail at Community.Development@mlbfl.org.

 - If you are a professional or in a business that requires a license from any division of the State, you must first obtain your State license before applying for your City of Melbourne Business Tax Receipt.
-For more information, please refer to the Classification/Certificate Requirements for Professionals.
+For more information, please refer to: State of Florida and Brevard County License Requirements for Businesses and/or State of Florida and Brevard County License Requirements for Professionals.

 - Contractors must present a certificate showing proof of insurance for general tort liability in an amount of not less than $300,000 combined single limit per occurrence and $500,000 annual aggregate.

 - If a business uses any name other than the full legal name of the owner or a corporation uses a name other than its legal corporate name, a fictitious name (also referred to as a D/B/A) must be registered with the State.
 Forms and additional information are available from the Florida Department of State, Fictitious Name Registration,

 - Any entity that transacts business as a corporation is required to file documents of incorporation or authorization with the State Division of Corporations.
 Proof of active status must be submitted with your application for a City of Melbourne Business Tax Receipt.
 Contact the Florida Department of State, Division of Corporations.